European shares fall as Japan slips into recession

 * H&M boosted by forecast-beating sales

-Monday, hit by concern over the pace of global growth after data
+hit by concern over the pace of global growth after data showed

 Japan's economy shrank an annualised 1.6 percent in